LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/_index.md

    - `switch`, `break`, and `continue` statements
 1. Create loops and know when to use them
    - `for`, `foreach`, `while`, and `do...while`
-1. How and when to use list, array, and dictionary collections.
+1. Know how and when to use list, array, and dictionary collections.

 ## Key Terminology